 Be clear about when you will respond to messages.

 I have “office hours” listed on the rabbitry page to help people understand that I might not answer back on a weekend or after a certain hour at night.

 If I don’t drive anything else home let this point be it.

 Remember, you don’t need to have a large number of breeding stock to be successful.
 I have met several breeders who have a lot of nice animals but they struggle to keep up.
-They are not able to share on social or build awareness so they lose sales and have to sell cheap.
+They are not able to share on social or build awareness so they lose sales and have to sell cheaply.

 Now don’t get me wrong, having a large number of animals isn’t bad if you can keep up.
-But don’t get so far in over your head you resent what you are doing.
+But don’t get so far in over your head that you resent what you are doing.

 There are many different income streams that you can create in your rabbitry.
 Check out this post to help you get your income ideas flowing.

 Be Smart With Your Money

 There is no need for the most expensive equipment or the latest tool because something bigger and better has come out.
 There are many different ways to get the job done without paying a high price.